core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 verifies the signature based on the KID of the server it sent the request to, and unprotects the message.

+The client MUST verify that the KID the server sent is the intended one, unless it expects responses from multiple servers.

 ### Deterministic Requests Used With Groups

 A Deterministic Request *can* be sent to a CoAP group;
 it is still created the same way as a pairwise request to simplify key derivation.
-(If it were a group request, the ID-Detail would need to be fed into the group key derivation just for this corner case).
+(If it were a group request, the hash would need to be fed into the group key derivation just for this corner case;
+furthermore, there'd need to be a signature from the absent public key).

 When a server receives a request from the Deterministic Client that was addressed to a CoAP group, it MUST send its KID with the response (even though that is usually not a requirement when responding to a pairwise request).